 I spent a day at Efteling theme park.
 Wait what!?
 You don’t know Efteling!?
 This theme park, surrounded by the forest, is located in Kaatsheuvel, not far from the border with Belgium.
-Eftelins is about 70 kilometers (43 miles) south of Rotterdam and 100 kilometers (62 miles) south of Amsterdam.
+Efteling is about 70 kilometers (43 miles) south of Rotterdam and 100 kilometers (62 miles) south of Amsterdam.
 Efteling is known to everyone in the Netherlands but also in Flemish Belgium.
 Curiously, this theme park is almost unknown elsewhere.
 Even in neighboring countries like France or Germany, very few people heard about Efteling.
 However, it’s a good theme park and you don’t get bored there.
+Visiting Efteling is one of the best day trips from Amsterdam.
 Let me tell you more about my visit to Efteling theme park!

 History of Efteling theme park

 I have to admit it, I didn’t know Efteling either… However, it’s one of the oldest theme park in the world.
 Originally, it was a sports park opened in 1935.
 A few years later, they expanded the sports complex with playgrounds, a tea house but above all the Fairytale Forest in 1952, the very first attraction, still here today.

 Numerous attractions were built during the 1970s and the 1980s and in 1992, they opened the Efteling hotel!
 Since then, the park keeps growing with new attractions, a golf park, a second hotel, a theater, a holiday village, etc… For your information, Efteling is twice bigger than the Disney park in California!

 Organization of Efteling theme park